omransalih/Skin-Lesion-Segmentation-LBCDN/README.md

 It also addresses issues with multi-size, multi-scaleand multi-resolution skin lesion images.
 The deep convolutional network also adopts a reduced-size networkwith just five levels of encoding-decoding network.

- The proposed model records higher accuracy percentage and Jaccard index score of $97.09\%$ and $88.43\%$ on ISIC dataset respectivelly.
+ The proposed model records higher accuracy percentage and Jaccard index score of $97.09\%$ and $88.43\%$ on ISIC-2018 dataset respectively.

 References:
  1- Local Binary Convolutional Neural Networks, Felix Juefei-Xu, Vishnu Naresh Boddeti, Marios Savvides;